 HappyKids advises parents not to wear jewelry such as bracelets, earrings, rings and/or necklaces on their child while visiting the daycare center.
-When playing, the child can (seriously) hurt himself by wearing jewelry.
+When playing or sleeping, the child can (seriously) hurt himself by wearing jewelry.
 There is always a risk of suffocation, choking or crushing.
 You bear responsibility and liability for jewelry worn by your child.
-We assume that your child can wear this jewelry all day, but we will remove it if we deem it safer.
+We assume that your child can wear this jewelry all day (including while sleeping), but we will remove it if we consider it safer.